nova0821/iotjs-wiki/Build-for-NuttX.md

 --target-os=nuttx
 --nuttx-home=(full path of nuttx home where .config file exist) --buildlib
+--no-checktest
 ```
+Have to disable 'checktest' as test with Nuttx binaries are not possible.

 To build IoT.js for nuttx, first, you need to build NuttX to create configuration file 'config.h'.